 - Q-26.
-Provide, in the format provided in Schedule H, an analysis of KU's Construction Work in Progress (CWIP) as defined in the Uniform System of Accounts for each project identified in Schedule G. - A-26.
+Separately for electric and gas operations, provide, in the format provided in Schedule H, an analysis of LG&E's Construction Work in Progress (CWIP) as defined in the Uniform System of Accounts for each project identified in Schedule G. - A-26.
 See attachment being provided in a separate file.